google/shoptimizer/docs/developer-guide.md

 Append `optimizer-key=true` as a URL parameter in your call to Shoptimizer for each optimizer you want to run.

-For example, to run the mpn-optimizer and gtin-optimizer, use the following
+For example, to run the mpn-optimizer and title-optimizer, use the following
 endpoint:

-`.../shoptimizer/v1/batch/optimize?mpn-optimizer=true&gtin-optimizer=true`
+`.../shoptimizer/v1/batch/optimize?mpn-optimizer=true&title-optimizer=true`

 ## 6. Writing a Plugin